-In Discussions, discussion questions will be posted for each learning week.
-A learning week may have one or two discussions.
-Each discussion assignment will be worth 15 points (8 discussions for a total of 120 points).
-Most discussions assignments consist of two parts:
+In Discussions, discussion questions will be posted for 4 of the 5 weeks.
+Each discussion assignment will be worth 25 points (a total of 100 points).
+The Discussions assignment consists of two parts that require student's attention.

 - a.
 Student's Original Post: Students must post their original discussion by Thursday 12:00pm (Noon).
 They won't be able to access others' posts until they complete their own post.
 The original post must include the student's (1) genuine ideas and rationale, (2) answers to the discussion questions, and (3) a question or discussion prompt related to the chapter for other students to respond to. - b.
 Student's Responses to Two Others' Posts.
 Students must post their two responses to two others' posts by 11:59pm on the last day of each assigned week.
 This must not simply echo of the other student's original posts but should contribute to extended learning for the class.
-It can include (1) supporting the other student's comment with additional evidence or theory, (2) raising a question, (3) bringing out concerns or opposing ideas against the original post, and/or (3) introducing a further discussion question.
+It can include (1) supporting the other student's comment with additional evidence or theory, (2) raising a question, and/or (3) introducing a further discussion question or case examples.